 So when is the right situation to make chai in an Instant Pot?

 - If possible, buy an extra silicone ring that you keep solely for sweet recipes.
-I actually have two Instant Pots, and one is dedicated to sweet dishes (desserts, oatmeal, plain rice, yogurt).
+I have two rings, and one is dedicated to sweet dishes (desserts, oatmeal, plain rice, yogurt).

 Chai for 1